ThibautGery/docker-logging-example/article.md

   logstash_format true
 </match>
 ```
-Don't forget to change the hosts to point to your Elasticsearch instance.
+Don't forget to change the hosts to point to the Elasticsearch instance.

-The `logstash_format true` configuration is meant to write data into an
+The `logstash_format true` configuration is meant to write data into
-ElasticSearch compatible format with what Logstash writes.
-By doing this, one could
-take advantage of Kibana.
+ElasticSearch in a Logstash compliant format, hence allowing the leveraging of Kibana.

 We can run Fluentd with:
 ```